letoram/arcan/src/a12/net/HACKING.md

 the descriptor.
 If this fails, the bstream is cancelled for an inbound transfer or a EVENT_EXTERNAL_REQFAIL otherwise.

-The 'state' stream type is used to target the key-assigned private store.
+The 'state' stream type is used to target the key-assigned private store for config, with the ns being used to indicate which appl the state belongs to.